lucia-auth/lucia/README.md

 **This library is still in beta!
 While APIs have been relatively stable recently in preparation for v1.0, expect breaking changes.**

-Lucia is a simple yet flexible user and session management library that provides an abstraction layer between your app and your database.
+Lucia is a simple and flexible user and session management library that provides an abstraction layer between your app and your database.
 It's bare-bones by design, keeping everything easy to use and understand.
 Get started by reading the [introduction page](https://lucia-auth.com/learn/start-here/introduction).